 Submissions are reviewed by independent, volunteer assessors that advise on priority funding areas, assess submissions, and make recommendations on the awarding of investments.

-The CAIP Jury is comprised of approximately fifteen arts professionals, community members, and arts patrons from across London.
-We invite Expressions of Interest to be a CAIP juror from all qualified parties; however, you cannot serve as an assessor in a year when you have submitted an investment request.
+The CAIP Assessment Panel is comprised of approximately fifteen arts professionals, community members, and arts patrons from across London.
+We invite Expressions of Interest to be a CAIP assessor from all qualified parties; however, you cannot serve as an assessor in a year when you have submitted an investment request.

 Step 3: Recognition, requirements and reporting process